orassayag/papaito/README.md

 ## License

-This application has LIMITED License.
+This application has an LIMITED License.